 It was believed locally that the murderer, possibly William Gambles, committed suicide by throwing himself down a disused coal shaft.

-Their dead bodies were discovered on 8 July 1921 and William Gambles was never seen again.
+The dead bodies of Richard Myers and Lily Gambles were discovered on 8 July 1921 and William Gambles was never seen again.
 William Gambles was last seen by a collier around 12.20am on 8 July 1921 a quarter of a mile from his house heading towards Wigan.
-The day before a cousin of William Gambles said that he had told him that his heart was broken.
+The day before, a cousin of William Gambles said that he had told him that his heart was broken.